Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 M569.2 with only the P parameter reports the corrections in force, for example "Driver 0 waveform correction: S4 J1.276 O180.0", or "none" if the driver has none.

 Corrections are not saved over a reset, so they belong in config.g.
-This form is only supported on the main board's own drivers, not on CAN-connected drivers.

 ## M569.3: Read Motor Driver Encoder via secondary CAN bus